 You can find out here what we currently have in development, what’s available to tour in the future and an archive of past productions.

-MamaBabaMe is a new exciting dance co-production with Curious Seed, for children and toddlers aged 18 months – 3 years and their adults which will be touring Scotland in Spring 2017.Read more
+MamaBabaMe is a new exciting dance co-production with Curious Seed, for children and toddlers aged 18 months – 3 years and their adults which toured Scotland in Spring 2017.Read more

 The Shape of Things 2016